sandhyareddy02/ShopProfy/README.md

 - **React**: A JavaScript library for building user interfaces
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Fake Store API**: A free API for testing and prototyping e-commerce websites
-- **Context API**: A React API for managing global state in an application.

 ## Installation and Setup